Dreadaxe/warhammer-the-old-world-underground/Forces-of-fantasy/Amazons-EN.md

 **Characters**

 Up to 50% of your army’s points value may be spent on:
- - 0-1 Mother of sisterhood per 1,000 points
+ - 0-1 Mother of Sisterhood per 1,000 points
  - 0-1 Serpent Priestess per 1,000 points

 **Core**